Code-Institute-Submissions/CI_PP5_Alpha_Exchange/README.md

 <br>

 ### Performance
 Google Lighthouse in Google Chrome Developer Tools was used to test the performance of the website.
+As previously mentioned, the SendInBlue Newsletter sign-up JS is slowing down the page loading significantly and effecting the performance score.
 <details><summary>Home page</summary>
 <img src="documentation/validation/lighthouse/home-page.jpg">
 </details>